krattai/AEBL/AEBL Virtual Machine/README.md

 The AEBL Virtual Machine will have most of the AEBL features, except those that can not function if due to the virtual machines inability to connect directly to a video or audio presentation device.

 !* THIS IS THE WORKING DIRECTORY FOR AEBL VM CORE CODE AND UPDATES *!

+NB:  AEBL VM _MIGHT_ install to a linux / ubuntu distribution with the installer script.
+This was not the intention and we will not be responsible for any losses that could occur if installed onto a system that is already being used for any other purpose.